Transformosa/bimU.io.Docs/docs/navigate-using-web-viewer.md

 #### Open Viewpoint in Web Viewer

-A viewpoint saved in a markup can be opened directly in the 3D viewer.
+A viewpoint attached to a markup can be opened directly in the 3D viewer.
 It would restore previous camera location, angle, sectioning state, etc.

 #### Open Viewpoint in BIM Software

+!!! warning "You must have bimU.io Launcher installed to open a viewpoint in BIM software."

-Make sure you have bimU.io Launcher installed and running.
+Make sure bimU.io Launcher is running and connected to browser.
 Then you can open a saved viewpoint in any supported BIM software as long as a corresponding model file is also opened.
-More details around bimU.io Launcher can be found [here](/upload-a-bim-model#install-bimu.io-launcher).
+More details around bimU.io Launcher can be found [here](/upload-a-bim-model#install-bimuio-launcher).

 ### View BIM Data